 It’s a beautiful day isn’t it?
 Summer has been bid farewell (at least in theory since plenty of places are still having summer-esque weather 🙂 ) and all things fall-ish are ready to be worn, tasted, and decorated!

 Although fall has just begun, I’ve totally been in a fall state of mind since mid-August.
-I indulged in these, and bought these, and then decided it was time to make these (sooo good).
-Aaaand on top of it, I made caramel apple cinnamon rolls.
+I’ve indulged in pumpkin donut holes and crumb cake pumpkin bread, and have high hopes of making these maple apple blondies stat.

 It’s been a fall-flavored wonderland up in here, complete with autumn decor and pumpkin candles!